abemassry/crazip/README.md

 This is the multicore decompression script and the main file

 #### notes.txt
-Here are some notes on python code to make sure I was correctly generating the bits
+Here are some notes in python code to make sure I was correctly generating the bits

 ### Time trials / benchmarking